 The CTP programme for Sustainable Agricultural Innovation (CTP-SAI) will ensure young scientists are ‘business aware’, opening up opportunities for careers across industry.
 The CTP is currently launching the recruitment drive for the 2023 cohort.
-FInd out more about the available oppertunities on the CTP website by clicking here.
+Find out more about the available opportunities on the CTP website by clicking here.

 M.Phil.
 Biological Science (Crop Science) course

 Global food security sits at a nexus.
 Do we continue with unsustainable practices benefiting farmers in high and middle income countries, while small-holders barely produce enough to support themselves?
 Or can we find a new way for agriculture that delivers food in an equitable and sustainable manner?